MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/nf-cfapi-cfgetplaceholderrangeinfo.md

 ### -param Length [in]

 Length of the range of data.
+A provider can specify `CF_EOF` for *Length* to indicate that range for which information is requested is from *StartingOffset* to end of the file.

 ### -param InfoBuffer [out]